ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/DesignDocument.md

 **The component diagrams includes several components.
 Tournament UI is mainly the application UI, which can choose different modes(player mode and manager mode).
 Manager interactively works with Player and Tournament to manage the user and tournament separately; and connect with database to retrieve the tournament/player information.
 Tournament retrieve players info from Player and build up the matchlist.
 Player and Tournament all need to work with database to store/extract persistent information of matchlist, tournament data and player data.**

-**I think this is required**

 ### 2.2 Deployment Diagram
 ![Deployment Diagram](./images/deployment_diagram.png)
 *This section should describe how the different components will be deployed on actual hardware devices.
 Similar to the previous subsection, this diagram may be unnecessary for simple systems; in these cases, simply state so and concisely state why.*

-**I (agifft3) dont think this is required, we should explain that this is deployed on one device with no other interactions.
-There is a single deployment on hardwre that is controlled by the Android and the deployment of key components with the device is handled by the operating system.**

 ## 3 Low-Level Design